All Episodes

 And that's credit to you.

-He wasn't the likely one.
+He wasn't the likelihood.

-He was had a strong chance of.
+He had a strong chance.

-It was at Fox News for four and a half years, left there with my hair on fire, did stuff with HLN and all these other networks.
+But I will say this: as someone who has been around, I know I'm pretty young, but been around a long time and was at Fox News for four and a half years, left there with my hair on fire, did stuff with HLN and all these other networks.

-Uh, they were saying that Mitt Romney was the next George Washington.
+They were saying that Mitt Romney was the next George Washington.

 And I do think we both would have to agree that Donald Trump has sort of turned over that cart in the sense that, hey, you know what?